TransCoder: Towards Unified Transferable Code Representation Learning Inspired by Human Skills: Related Works

-Over the past few years, there have been substantial advancements in transfer-learning techniques within the NLP community, leading to significant improvements in a wide range of tasks~\cite{ruder2019transfer}.
+\paragraph{Transfer-Learning} Over the past few years, there have been substantial advancements in transfer-learning techniques within the NLP community, leading to significant improvements in a wide range of tasks~\cite{ruder2019transfer}.
 Transfer-learning leverages the knowledge contained in related source domains to enhance target learners' performance on target domains~\cite{zhuang2021transfer}.
 Previous research demonstrates effective transfer from data-rich source tasks~\cite{phang2018sentence}, especially for the scenario that reasoning and inference are required~\cite{pruksachatkun2020intermediate}.
-When considering various tasks as related, transfer learning among multitasks has already demonstrated superior performance compared single-task learning~\cite{aghajanyan2021muppet}.
-Recently,~\citet{vu2022spot} adopt the method of learning a prompt on one or more source tasks and then uses it to initialize the prompt for target tasks.
+When considering various tasks as related, transfer learning among multitasks has already shown superior performance compared to single-task learning~\cite{aghajanyan2021muppet}. \citet{wang2021transprompt} employ prompt tuning-based methods to transfer knowledge across similar NLP tasks for the purpose of mutual reinforcement.
+Recently,~\citet{vu2022spot} adopt the method of learning a prompt on one or more source tasks and utilizing it to initialize the prompt for target tasks.